 - Now you v=can clean all the parts individually with baking soda, vinegar, or soapy water.
 Do not use bleach or any chemical that you wouldn’t want to ingest.

 Do Coffee grinders wear Out Overtime

-Steel burrs will be able to grind around 500 pounds of coffee before becoming dull and ceramic burrs will go through on average 700 pounds.
+Steel burrs will grind around 500 pounds of coffee before becoming dull, and ceramic burrs will go through on average 700 pounds.

 If you go through a pound of coffee a week, then you can have peace of mind knowing that your grinder will stay sharp for 10 to 14 years.

 How Can You Tell If Your Burrs Are Becoming Dull